Infinitely Losing My Edge

 I heard you have a compilation of every good song ever done by anybody.

-Every great song by The Gun Club.
+Every great song by The Litter.
 All the underground hits.

-All Siglo XX tracks.
-I heard you have a vinyl of every Tommy Roe record on German import.
+All David Bowie tracks.
+I heard you have a vinyl of every The Trojans record on German import.

 I heard that you have a CD compilation of every good '60s cut and another box set from the '80s.

-I hear you're buying a mellotron and a güiro and are throwing your macbook out the window because you want to make something real.
-You want to make a Gabor Szabo record.
+I hear you're buying a güiro and a guitar and are throwing your macbook out the window because you want to make something real.
+You want to make a New Age Steppers record.

-I hear that you and your band have sold your synthesizer and bought a güiro.
+I hear that you and your band have sold your spring reverb and bought an arpeggiator.

-I hear that you and your band have sold your güiro and bought a synthesizer.
+I hear that you and your band have sold your arpeggiator and bought a spring reverb.

 I hear everybody that you know is more relevant than everybody that I know.